gregology/gregology.github.io/_posts/2006-10-04-no-bike-ride.md

 categories:
   - Army
 ---
 On the weekend I was going to be involved in a 24 hour mountain bike race with the Army.
 A team of 6 have 24 hours to ride as many laps as possible.
-But I just received a phone call from my Sgt that we’re not going any more :,( Stupid unorganised army.
+But I just received a phone call from my Sgt that we're not going any more :,( Stupid unorganised army.